ucdavisdatalab/workshop-projections/README.md

 A **Projection** is a mathematical transformation of the angular measurements on a round earth to a flat surface (i.e. paper or a computer screen).

 The units associated with a given projection can be linear (feet, meters, etc.) or angular (degrees).

+Many people use the term "projection" when they actually mean "coordinate reference system".
+(With good reason, right?
+Coordinate References System is long and might make you sound pretentious.)
+One example is the title of this workshop... but you wouldn't know what it was about if I said it was a workshop on "Coordinate Reference Systems in R", would you?

 *Orange Peel Analogy: a projeciton is how you peel your orange and then flatten the peel.*